tahoe-lafs/community/Monthly Reports/april-2021.md

 + We will try to stay off Google and other such products
 + Application rejected from Google Season of Docs
-+ Sajith (core dev) and meejah (core dev) suggest documentation improvements, including reorganizing the man page and creating a CONTRIBUTORS.md file
++ Sajith (core dev) and meejah (core dev) suggest documentation improvements, including reorganizing the manual's main page and creating a CONTRIBUTORS.md file
 + Sajith continues to solve our mailing list issues

 Development: